Dalibavne/PowerBI_Dashboard/README.md

 Super Sale Dashboard-
-This project is a Power BI dashboard that provides insights into [your topic – e.g., sales, employee data, etc.].
+This project is a Power BI dashboard that provides insights into.
  Dataset
 - Source: Kaggle (CSV)
 -